mpostol/TP/ExDataManagement/DataStreams/README.md

 If schema definition is expressed in a widely accepted format it should be possible to generate types in selected programming language based on this schema.
 Of course, it is a chicken and egg problem namely, should we first create types in the selected programming language, or should we create these types in the schema and then create classes based on the schema definition?
 But let's try to see how this can be achieved using an example.

-## BitStream Format
+## 4. BitStream Format

-### Domain Specific Language (DSL)
+### 4.1.
+Domain Specific Language (DSL)

-Using bitstreams (file content) we must face a problem with how to make bitstreams human readable.
+Using bitstreams (file content) we must look out for a problem with how to make bitstreams human readable.
 The first answer is that it must be compliant and coupled with a well-known application.
 The application opens this bitstream as input data and exposes it to the user employing appropriate means to make the data comprehensible.

 Unfortunately, this approach does not apply to custom data.
 Therefore we should consider another approach, namely human-readable representation should be close to natural language.
 The first requirement for humans to understand the stream is that it has to be formatted as text.
 To recognize bitstream as the text an encoding must be associated by default, directly or indirectly.
 The next requirement, common for both humans and computers, is that a bitstream must be associated with comprehensible syntax rules.
 Finally, semantics rules should be associated with the bitstream that allows to assigning of meaning to bitstreams.
 Shortly there have to be defined a text-based language.
 A domain-specific language (DSL) is a text-based language dedicated to expressing concepts and data within a specific area.
-Except for programming languages like Java, C#, and Python, examples of well-known and widely accepted domain-specific languages are XML, JSON, and YAML formats to name only the most crucial.
+Except for programming languages like Java, C#, and Python, examples of well-known and widely accepted domain-specific languages are XML, JSON, and YAML to name only the most crucial.

-Using DSL to describe the bitstreams a Data Transfer Object (DTO) concept can be used as a foundation to encapsulate and transport data between applications.
+Using DSL to describe the bitstreams a Data Transfer Object (DTO) concept can be used as a foundation to encapsulate and transport data between computer programs.
 It may be a text document that contains fields to store data.

 To use DTO in a multi-vendor environment to transfer data between instances of different programs the standardization of the syntax and semantics rules is vital.
 Additionally possibility to use well defined and widely accepted schema documents is a key feature to establish interoperability.

-### Extensible Markup Language (XML) Format
+### 4.2.
+Extensible Markup Language (XML) Format

-#### Introduction
+#### 4.2.1.
+Introduction

 Extensible Markup Language (XML) is a standard text-based format for representing structured data in machine-readable form.
 Because it is founded based on the text it could also be recognized as human-readable.
 Its simplicity and flexibility make it suitable for representing a wide range of data formats.